inchernar/spm/README.md

 Highly recommended to install a console program for master-password entering `pinentry-curses` or `pinentry-tty`.

-For example, nn Debian you can install by command:
+For example, in Debian you can install it by command:

 ```bash
 sudo apt install pinentry-curses.